LucioFerraz/LucioFerraz/README.md

 🦈 [White Shark Attack](https://github.com/LucioFerraz/Shark_Attack_Project/) –  So, that was a great challenge in which I had to find the best place for my client to expand their business, in this case locate areas full of white sharks to do diving in the cage.
 A great business and dangerous experience.
 It's Project #1 @ ***Ironhack Data Analytics Bootcamp*** (Sep'2021).

-🍺 [American Breweries](https://public.tableau.com/app/profile/lucio.ferraz/viz/BrewryDb/Dashboard11) – Data gathering with API (Python) and Tableau visualization.
+🍺 [American Breweries](https://public.tableau.com/app/profile/lucio.ferraz/viz/BrewryDb/Dashboard11) – Data collect with API (Python) and Tableau visualization.
 Well, that was a true adventure into the american brewery universe, analyzed interestings characteristics, types and trendings.
 It's Project #2 @ ***Ironhack Data Analytics Bootcamp*** (Oct'2021).

 💎 [Diamond Predict Model](https://github.com/LucioFerraz/DiamondsProject) – Linear Regression.
 That was a incredible project which I should estimate the diamonds prices by the correlation among multiple variables and business know-how to do predictions models.
 It's Project #3 @ ***Ironhack Data Analytics Bootcamp*** (Nov'2021).